The-GeoStack-Project/The-GeoStack-Project.github.io/README.md

 1. Go to the top of the web page and click the blue button 'Project Files'.
 2. Save the ZIP file GeoStack-Project-Files-master.zip that contains the repository GeoStack-Project-Files.
 3. Unzip the ZIP file which will give you the folder GeoStack-Project-Files-master.
-4. In this folder you will find the original ODT text editor files created with LibreOffice Writer as well as the document covers, diagram.net images, photos, the GeoStack logo etc.
+4. In this folder you will find the subfolder GeoStack-Document-Files with the original ODT text editor files created with LibreOffice Writer as well as the document covers, diagram.net images, photos, the GeoStack logo etc.
 - Just in case you want to re-use content from the original files instead of the more tedious corrections required after a Copy & Paste and from the PDF files.
 - Tip: if you unzip an ODT file you find all the images of the document in the folder Pictures.